AXIHIXA/CudaDemo/README.md

 - Softmax
   - Implemented at warp's perspective (Registers directly, no SMEM).
   - Vectorized loads and stores as optmization.
-- Measure Peak FP32 LOPS
+- Measure Peak Performance
+  - Evaluates GMEM bandwidth by vectorized loads.
+    - GMEM bandwidth is evaluated by oversized loads (so that L2 cache gets flushed.)
-  - Evaluated by FP32 FMAs while saturating all available SMs.
+  - Evaluates peak computing performance by FP32 FMAs while saturating all available SMs.
 - Matrix Transpose
   - Naive GMEM
   - Padded SMEM Version with no bank conflicts